vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 author: rafael
 ---

-The VISTA Data Project is a Federal Inter-agency health systems collaboration project funded by the Veterans Affairs to
+The VISTA Data Project is a Federal Interagency health information systems collaboration funded by the Veterans Affairs to

-> provide a single comprehensive security-enabled read/write data model for all VA VISTA data across all VA VISTA operational systems, establishing a common technical foundation for master data management and computable data representation and exchange between VA and DoD clinical information systems.
+> provide a comprehensive, security-enabled, symmetric read/write master data model for all VA VISTA data across all VA VISTA operational systems, establishing a common technical foundation for master data management and computable data representation and exchange between VA and DoD clinical information systems.

 <img style="padding-left: 5em" src="/assets/vdp-simple5.png"/>

-How?
-Where?
-Features?
+What does this mean?
+How does this work?

 <!--more-->

-__How?__
+__Explanation of the Figure__

->1.
-All sources of existing available metadata (both INTERNAL to VISTA as well as EXTERNAL) will be extracted and transformed to a single, common, web-standard data model called Resource Description Framework (RDF).
-The most useful form of RDF is JSON-LD, which is JSON with Linked Data capability.
-2. Once transformed to JSON-LD, the INTERNAL and EXTERNAL metadata sources can be combined as a single INTEGRATED data model.
+All sources of existing available metadata (both internal to VISTA as well as external to VISTA, such as external business logic) will be extracted and transformed to a single, common, industry-standard metadata model called the Resource Description Framework (RDF).
+Once transformed to RDF, all INTERNAL and EXTERNAL metadata sources may be combined as a single, comprehensive INTEGRATED web-standard data model that spans all data in VISTA, as well as external associated data.

-3. This INTEGRATED data model is then annotated with new data categories (patient, institution, knowledge, and systems/configuration), redundancy removed, and a subset normalized to the current VPR data model, creating an ENRICHED data model.
+This INTEGRATED data model is then annotated with new data categories to provide the foundation for patient-centric, on-the-data security model, as well as master data management of other broad categories of VA data, such as systems and configuration data, institutional data, and sharable, standard knowledge artifacts.
+The INTEGRATED data model will have much redundancy removed from overlapping definitions used within VISTA.
+A subset of the INTEGRATED model

-4. This ENRICHED data model is in then embedded back into VISTA as the Master VISTA Data Model (MVDM).
+This ENRICHED data model is in then embedded back into VISTA as the Master VISTA Data Model (MVDM).

-5. The MVDM operationalized within VISTA server-side using Node/M binding directly to the existing transactional VISTA data architecture and data engine.
+The MVDM operationalized within VISTA server-side using Node/M binding directly to the existing transactional VISTA data architecture and data engine.

-6. This MVDM embedded within Node/M provides a  server-side, security-enabled, in-process, transactional read/write Master Data Model that external clients can leverage for transactional, computable data exchange and processing.
+This MVDM embedded within Node/M provides a  server-side, security-enabled, in-process, transactional read/write Master Data Model that external clients can leverage for transactional, computable data exchange and processing.

 __Where?__